Religious intolerance in Indonesia

 army soldiers as fresh violence erupted between Christian and

 Muslim communities.
-More than 70 people are now being treated
+More than 70 people were being treated

 for their injuries in hospitals....

-Some observers claim the riots have been started deliberately
+Some observers claim the riots were started deliberately

 by militants intent on Islamizing the province.
 They include

 factions in the armed forces.
 In a statement, Jubilee Campaign

 "... the process of Islamization is already well under